aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-cross-domain-authorization.md

 It is industry best practice for an enterprise to connect their ecosystem of SaaS applications to their Identity Provider (IdP) to centralize identity and access management capabilites for the organization.
 End-users get a better experience (SSO) and administrators get better security outcomes such multi-factor authentication and zero-trust.
 SaaS applications today enable the administrator to establish trust with an IdP for user authentication but typically don't allow the administrator to trust the IdP for API authorization.

+The draft specification Identity Chaining Across Trust Domains ({{I-D.ietf-oauth-identity-chaining}}) defines how to request a JWT authorization grant from from an Authorization Server and exchange it for an Access Token at another Authorization Server.
+The specification is an application of a combination of OAuth 2.0 Token Exchange {{RFC8693}} and JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
+The draft supports multiple different use cases by leaving many details of the token exchange request and JWT authorization grant unspecified.
+This specification defines the additional details necessary to support interoperable implementations for this specific use case.

-The draft specification [Authorization Cross Domain Code 1.0](https://openid.bitbucket.io/draft-acdc-01.html) (ACDC) defines a new JWT-based grant type that can requested from an Authorization Server and exchanged with another Authorization Server for Access and Refresh tokens.
-This new grant enables federation for Authorization Servers across policy or administrative boundaries.
+This specification enables federation for Authorization Servers across policy or administrative boundaries.
 The same enterprise IdP for example that is trusted by applications for SSO can be extended to broker access to APIs.
-This enables the enteprise to centralize more access decisions across their SaaS ecosystem and provides better end-user experience for users that need to connect multiple applications via OAuth 2.0.
+This enables the enterprise to centralize more access decisions across their SaaS ecosystem and provides better end-user experience for users that need to connect multiple applications via OAuth 2.0.

-This specification extends support for the Authorization Cross-Domain Code (ACDC) grant to Token Exchange {{RFC8693}} requests, enabling applications to request access to 3rd party applications using backchannel operations that don't interupt the end user's interactive application experience.
-Its also useful for deployments where SSO is SAML based and not using OpenID Connect.
+This specification extends {{I-D.ietf-oauth-identity-chaining}}, enabling applications to request access to 3rd party applications using backchannel operations that don't interupt the end user's interactive application experience.
+Its also useful for deployments where SSO is based on SAML and not using OpenID Connect.

 # Conventions and Definitions